Nick Madrigal Player Props: Cubs vs. Giants

 Nick Madrigal At The Plate

-- Madrigal is hitting .240 with three doubles, a triple and four walks.
+- Madrigal has three doubles, a triple and five walks while hitting .235.

-- He has not hit a long ball in his 31 games this season.
+- In 32 games played this season, he has not gone deep.

-- In six games this season (19.4%), Madrigal has picked up an RBI, and in three of those games (9.7%) he had two or more.
+- Madrigal has picked up an RBI in six games this year (18.8%), with two or more RBI in three of those contests (9.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.